dhc-barnard/tutorials/TimelineJS.md

 Now that you've finished your spreadsheet (the most difficult part!), it's time for TimelineJS to do its magic and turn your spreadsheet into a Timeline.

-The easiest way to do this to **follow steps 2 through 4** on the  [Timeline website,](https://timeline.knightlab.com/)in the Make A Timeline section.
+The easiest way to do this to **follow steps 2 through 4** on the  [Timeline website](https://timeline.knightlab.com/), in the Make A Timeline section.
 We've already done the first step, creating a spreadsheet.
 Screenshots of the steps are shown below for reference:

 <img align="center" width="70%" src="/images/TimelineJS/16-step2.png" alt="step2 from Timeline instructions - visit Timeline website for accessible version">